-Heck, we live (and work) alongside algorithms everyday now.
+Heck, we live (and work) alongside algorithms every day now.
 In fact, new generations are so aware of the omnipresence of algorithms that they customize algorithmic outputs, such as their For You pages on Tiktok.

 That said, AI definitely has a place on the content team of the future.
 As AI gets faster and more sophisticated, expect to see AI tools make their way into content creators’ hands as a productivity aide.

-For example, rather than starting from scratch, a copywriter in 2025 might start with an AI first draft.
+For example, rather than starting from scratch, a copywriter in 2025 might start with an AI-first draft.
 From there the human writer can do more of the research, brand alignment, tactical keyword placement, emotional evocation, and other strategic writing practices that take a piece from good to great.

-Another example might have a graphic designer start with several variations of output from an AI that help bring together concepts where creative swipe files and mock ups are required today.
+Another example might have a graphic designer start with several variations of output from an AI that help bring together concepts where creative swipe files and mock-ups are required today.
 From there, the human pro can create something truly bespoke, on brand, and high quality for their client.

-With this informed starting point, the content creator of the future might create twice as much work in the same amount of time, overcoming creative block as they go.
+With this informed starting point, the content creator of the future might create twice as much work in the same amount of time, overcoming creative blocks as they go.
 The key is making AI a part of the team rather than the only player.